janagyjr/tcgs-chillpack/ChangeLogs/proposed-changelog.md

 Configuration Changes:
 - Disabled the use of the Aether Menu System to allow the custom title screen to be the default.
-- Set AgriCraft to only create water pads while sneaking (QoL change); whitelisted Forestry humus for AgriCraft crops;
+- Set AgriCraft to only create water pads while sneaking (QoL change); whitelisted Forestry humus for AgriCraft crops
 - Disabled Aroma1997's version checking, no need to dial home and waste bandwidth
 - Changed the mining biome ID
 - Toned down yellorium generation a little bit